julioakira/42sp_pipex/README.md

 ### Here Documents `<<`

-- The `<<` combination is used to tell shell to read the input from the provided source until a line containing the word that follows it, without trailing blanks (which required to be trimmed if needed).
-All the lines are read until the word is found and then fed to the command.
+- The `<<` combination is used to tell shell to read the input from the provided source until a line containing the marker that follows it, without trailing blanks (which required to be trimmed if needed).
+All the lines are read until the marker is found and then fed to the command.
-- The `word` cannot be a variable expansion, a command substitution, filename or a arithmetic expansion.
+- The `marker` cannot be a variable expansion, a command substitution, filename or a arithmetic expansion.
 If any part of `word` is quoted, the delimiter is the result of the quote removal; if it is not quoted, all lines in the provided document are subjected to parameter expansion.

 ## Selecting file descriptors with `&`

 - The `&` in the context of redirections defines a file descriptor, moreover, it tells bash to redirect a stream to a file descriptor which is a integer.
-- To redirect from STDOUT to STDERR we can do any of the following:
+- To redirect STDOUT to STDERR we can do any of the following:

 	```
 	$ >&word
 	$ &>word
+	# All above ways work
 	$ >word 2>&1
+	$ echo "test" 1>&2
 	```

 - To append STDOUT to STDERR we can do: